Risks and side effects of dialysis

 Both haemodialysis and peritoneal dialysis cause side effects.
-This is due to the way that dialysis is carried out and the fact that dialysis can only compensate for the loss of kidney function to a certain extent.
+This is because of the way dialysis is carried out and the fact it can only partially compensate for the loss of kidney function.

-Fatigue, where you feel tired and exhausted all the time, is a common side effect in people who have used both haemodialysis and peritoneal dialysis on a long-term basis.
-Fatigue is thought to be caused by a combination of:
+Fatigue, where you feel tired and exhausted all the time, is a common side effect in people who use either form of dialysis on a long-term basis.
+Fatigue is thought to be caused by a combination of the:

-- the effects that dialysis can have on the body
+- effects dialysis can have on the body

-- the overall stress and anxiety that many people with kidney failure experience
+- overall stress and anxiety that many people with kidney failure experience

-Your dialysis care team or your GP can advise you about the type of exercise that is most suitable for you.
+Low-to-moderate aerobic exercise such as cycling, running, walking or swimming is best.
+Your GP or dialysis care team will be able to advise you about the type of exercise most suitable for you.

 Low blood pressure

-The best way to minimise the symptoms of low blood pressure is to ensure that you keep to your daily fluid intake recommendations.
-If symptoms of low blood pressure persist, you should consult your dialysis care team because the amount of fluid used during dialysis may need to be adjusted.
+The best way to minimise these symptoms of low blood pressure is to keep to your daily fluid intake recommendations.
+If your symptoms persist, you should consult your dialysis care team because the amount of fluid used during dialysis may need to be adjusted.